ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned an enchant-and-attack exercise, functions modifying game state.
 - Learned an archmage capstone exercise, combining everything from the functions chapter.
 - Learned variable scope, local vs. global.
+- Learned when and why to avoid relying on global variables.